Chadar Trek - Ladakh

 Qualified and experienced Trek Guide and support staff.

-Transport from Leh Guest House to Tilald do and return as per Itinerary
+Transport from Leh Guest House to Tilald do on Day 4 and return on Day 8 as per Itinerary

 Medical expenses (apart from first aid) and insurance of any kind.

 Any expenses arising out of unforeseen circumstances like flight delay/ cancellation/hike in fare, strike or any other natural calamities or any emergency evacuation expenses.

 Cost Escalation due to “Force Majeure” and evacuation charges.